-Read this guide to install and configure JBoss Enterprise Application Platform and Red Hat JBoss Web Server HTTP connectors: mod_jk, mod_cluster, ISAPI, and NSAPI.
-This guide also discusses clustering and load-balancing using these connectors.
+Read this guide to install and configure the supported HTTP connectors for use with JBoss Enterprise Application Platform and JBoss Enterprise Web Server.
+This guide covers the Apache Tomcat Connector (mod_jk), JBoss HTTP Connector (mod_cluster), Internet Server API (ISAPI) and Netscape Server API (NSAPI), and discusses clustering and load-balancing with regard to each.